 In Tasmania's north are charming colonial villages and large country estates that paint a picture of early life in Tasmania.
 Longford is a country town full of colonial charm, lovely convict-built buildings and grand estates while the pretty riverside village of Ross, built by convict labour in the early 1800s, has been so well preserved that visitors can still enjoy a genuine piece of history today.

-The island's fascinating beginnings and dark stories of the past can also be uncovered at one of the five UNESCO World Heritage-listed convict sites found around the state, while many of the features that were built using convict labour during early settlement still stand today.
+The island's fascinating beginnings and dark stories of the past can also be uncovered at any of the five UNESCO World Heritage-listed convict sites found around the state, while many of the buildings and features that were built using convict labour during early settlement still stand today.

 In a world that increasingly displaces the old for the new, the past is always present in Tasmania and stories can be found just about everywhere, if you take the time to look.